 - The burning of vegetation which has been cleared for commercial development or building construction as development consent must be obtained from Council

 - The removal of dead or dying trees as written notification need to be proved to Council under it’s Tree Preservation Order

 - The removal or burning of native vegetation that comprises an EEC or habitat for threatened species which requires assessment and approval under the Rural Fires Act.

 New laws are now in place to help people prepare their homes for bush fires in NSW.
 You can find out if your property is in a 10/50 Vegetation Clearing Entitlement Area using by visiting the NSW Rural Fire Service website here.

 Fire Safety Permits

-During the bush fire danger period (1 September to 31 March) you are required to obtain a fire safety permit prior to conducting any burning from NSW Rural Fire Service as well as notification to Council.
+During the bush fire danger period (1 September 2018 - 31 March 2019) you are required to obtain a fire safety permit prior to conducting any burning from NSW Rural Fire Service as well as notification to Council.

 For properties within McGraths Hill, Windsor Downs, Bligh Park, South Windsor, Windsor, Vineyard, Clarendon, Richmond and North Richmond – you are required to obtain a permit from Fire & Rescue NSW at all times throughout the year.

 A fire permit is required all year round for any fire lit within a Fire & Rescue NSW area.